-The results of the clinical validity studies demonstrate that a NOTCH3 mutation is found in a high percentage of patients with a clinical diagnosis of CADASIL, with studies reporting a clinical sensitivity of 90-100%.
-Limited data on specificity is from testing small numbers of healthy controls, and no false -positive NOTCH3 mutations have been reported in these populations.
-The diagnostic yield studies report a variable diagnostic yield, ranging from 10-54%.
+The results of the clinical validity studies demonstrate that a NOTCH3 mutation is found in a high percentage of patients with a clinical diagnosis of CADASIL, with studies reporting a clinical sensitivity of 90% to 100%.
+Limited data on specificity is from testing small numbers of healthy controls, and no false positive NOTCH3 mutations have been reported in these populations.
+The diagnostic yield studies report a variable diagnostic yield, ranging from 10% to 54%.
 These lower numbers likely reflect testing in heterogeneous populations that include patients with other disorders.

 There are several situations in which genetic testing may have clinical utility.
 The clinical situations addressed in this policy are:

 Pescini et al. published a study in 2013 that attempted to identify clinical factors that increase the likelihood of a pathologic mutation being present and therefore might be helpful in selecting patients for testing.
-(13) The authors first performed a systematic review to determine the frequency with which clinical and radiologic factors were associated with a positive genetic test.
+(1) The authors first performed a systematic review to determine the frequency with which clinical and radiologic factors were associated with a positive genetic test.
 Evidence was identified from 15 clinical series of patients with CADASIL.
-The following table summarizes the pooled frequency of clinical and radiologic features:
+Table 2 summarizes the pooled frequency of clinical and radiologic features.

-Using these frequencies, a preliminary scoring system was developed and tested in 61 patients with NOTCH3 mutations, and in 54 patients with phenotypic features of CADASIL but who were NOTCH3-negative.
-With the addition of family history, and age at onset of TIA/stroke (transient ischemic attack), a scoring system was developed with the following point values: migraine (1); migraine with aura (3); TIA/stroke (1); TIA/stroke ≤50 years-old (2); psychiatric disturbance (1); cognitive decline (3); LE (3); LE extended to temporal pole (1); LE extended to external capsule (5); subcortical infarcts (2); family history, one generation (1); family history, 2 generations or more (2).
+Using these frequencies, a preliminary scoring system was developed and tested in 61 patients with NOTCH3 mutations, and in 54 patients with phenotypic features of CADASIL who were NOTCH3-negative.
+With the addition of family history, and age at onset of transient ischemic attack (TIA)/stroke, a scoring system was developed with the following point values: migraine (1 point); migraine with aura (3 points); TIA/stroke (1 points); TIA/stroke 50 years-old or younger (2 points); psychiatric disturbance (1 points); cognitive decline (3 points); leukoencephalopathy (3 points); leukoencephalopathy extended to temporal pole (1 point); leukoencephalopathy extended to external capsule (5 points); subcortical infarcts (2 points); family history, one generation (1 point); family history, 2 generations or more (2 points).
 The authors recommended that a total score of 14 be used to select patients for testing, as this score resulted in a high sensitivity (96.7%) and a moderately high specificity (74.2%).

-Predictive testing of at-risk family members.
-It has been suggested that asymptomatic family members follow the guidelines for presymptomatic testing for Huntington’s disease.
+It has been suggested that asymptomatic family members follow the guidelines for presymptomatic testing for Huntington disease.
 Genetic counseling is recommended to discuss the impact of positive or negative test results, followed by molecular testing if desired.
-(4) For an asymptomatic individual, knowledge of mutation status will not generally lead to any management changes that can prevent or delay the onset of the disorder.
+(5) For an asymptomatic individual, knowledge of mutation status will generally not lead to any management changes that can prevent or delay the onset of the disorder.
 Avoiding tobacco use may be one factor that delays onset of disease, but this is a general recommendation that is not altered by genetic testing.
 Genetic testing may assist decision making in such areas as employment choices and reproductive decision making, but the impact of these decisions on health outcomes is uncertain.

-An updated search in August 2012 found no ongoing clinical trials at the online site: Clinicaltrials.gov (search strategy = CADASIL) relating to genetic testing for diagnosis.
+An online search of ClinicalTrials.gov in August 2014 found no ongoing clinical trials relating to genetic testing for the diagnosis of CADASIL.